The Adventures of Maya the Bee: Musical

-In October 2016, Belgian company Studio 100 (the current owners of the series) created a Flemish stage musical called Maya en de Pollenbollen based on the 2012 series that has the people dressed in costumes for the characters from the show.
-The show contains songs made by Studio 100 with a few news songs created exclusively for the show.
+In October 2016, Belgian company Studio 100 created a Flemish stage musical called Maya en de Pollenbollen based on the 2012 series that has the people dressed in costumes for the characters from the show.
+The musical contains songs made by Studio 100 with a few new songs created exclusively for the show.
 The musical centers around Maya alongside Flip and Beatrice celebrating Willy's birthday.
 The musical later returned in the Spring of 2017.

 Since 2016, live actors from the original stage show make numerous appearances at numerous stage shows and special events held by Studio 100.
 Notably Studio 100's annual "De Grote Sinterklaasshow" held from late November till early December featuring Sinterklaas and Zwarte Pieten watching various Studio 100 characters such as Kabouter Plop, and Piet Piraat (including Maya and friends) perform musical numbers on stage.
 The same actress that portrayed Maya in the musical is also the official Flemish voice of the character and reprised her role for Studio 100's "De Liedjestuin" where Maya is singing various Dutch children's songs and nursery rhymes.
 In the French and Walloon version "Le Jardin des Refrains", Maya is played by a different actress.

 Amusement parks

 After Studio 100's acquisition of the franchise, Plopsa began expanding the franchise to its own theme parks.
 Plopsaland De Panne opened an indoor children's area called "Mayaland" on 3 July 2011, before the CGI incarnation's begun airing on numerous television stations across Europe.
-Maya alongside Flip, and Willy would also appear at other Plopsa owned parks such as Plopsa Coo and Plopsa Indoor Hasselt.
+Maya, alongside Flip and Willy, would also appear at other Plopsa owned parks such as Plopsa Coo and Plopsa Indoor Hasselt.
 In Poland, Plopsa opened an indoor theme park called "Majaland Kownaty" which opened to the public on 28 September 2018, which is mostly themed to Maya the Bee but features other Studio 100's IPs (such as Bumba and Piet Piraat).

 A year after Mayaland opened in Plopsaland, Holiday Park, Germany, a similar Maya the Bee children's area called "Majaland" opened on March 31, 2012.

 Video games

 Video game background

-The origins of the Maya the Bee video games originated from a South Park video game for the Game Boy Color developed by Crawfish Interactive in development in 1998.
+The Maya the Bee video games originated from a South Park video game for the Game Boy Color developed by Crawfish Interactive in development in 1998.
 The title was eventually cancelled due to South Park creators Matt Stone and Trey Parker stating that the game's mature themes would be inappropriate for the Game Boy Color, whose major demographic was children.
-A year later in 1999, the unreleased game's engine and assets were reused for two additional Game Boy Color titles from Crawfish and Acclaim – Maya the Bee & Her Friends, which was released exclusively in Europe, and The New Adventures of Mary-Kate and Ashley, based on the Mary-Kate and Ashley Olsen franchise and was released in North America, being the first of the various video games based on the duo.
+A year later in 1999, the unreleased game's engine and assets were reused for two additional Game Boy Color titles from Crawfish and Acclaim – Maya the Bee & Her Friends, which was released exclusively in Europe, and The New Adventures of Mary-Kate and Ashley, based on the Mary-Kate and Ashley Olsen franchise, which was released in North America, being the first of the various video games based on the duo.